- NURS FPX 6210 Assessment 1 Care Setting Environmental Analysis

 Relevance to Quality and Safety

 The above story demonstrates how the hospital could not achieve its quality and safety goals during the COVID-19 pandemic.
-The hospital’s response to the crisis was characterised by a lack of training, personnel education, and an incrA lack of training, personnel education, and increased workload characterised the hospital’s response to (crisis-era et al., 2018).
+The hospital’s response to the crisis was characterized by a lack of training, personnel education, and an incrA lack of training, personnel education, and increased workload characterized the hospital’s response to (crisis-era et al., 2018).
 All these shortcomings greatly hindered the achievement of quality and safety goals.

 Positive Themes and Uncertainty